Multistate Employer: Federal

 - Minnesota and Rhode Island restrict preemployment inquiries about a job applicant's criminal past until during or after the first interview with the applicant.

 Accessing criminal records for employment purposes may also be made more complicated by local ordinances.
-San Francisco, California; Buffalo, New York; Philadelphia, Pennsylvania; Newark, New Jersey; Seattle, Washington; Washington, DC; and several other cities have implemented Ban-the-Box legislation imposing restrictions on the use of an applicant's or employee's criminal history for employment purposes.
+San Francisco, California; New York City and Buffalo, New York; Philadelphia, Pennsylvania; Newark, New Jersey; Seattle, Washington; Washington, DC; and several other cities have implemented Ban-the-Box legislation imposing restrictions on the use of an applicant's or employee's criminal history for employment purposes.
 Many of these ordinances provide that an employer may not conduct any inquiry into an applicant's criminal history until after the initial live interview or before making a conditional job offer.
 Some of the ordinances also require an employer to notify an applicant in writing that the applicant's criminal history disqualifies him or her from employment, and afford the applicant an opportunity to correct any errors that may appear in his or her criminal record.
 Interestingly, as a potential backlash to local activity in this arena, Mississippi enacted a law to prohibit any law or ordinance hindering an employer's ability to become informed about the background of an employee or potential employee.

 Blanket hiring restrictions based on criminal convictions should generally be avoided, and multistate employers may want to include a statement in their job application indicating that convictions will not necessarily preclude employment.
 The continued focus on this issue by the federal Equal Employment Opportunity Commission (EEOC) also suggests that employers should proceed carefully and seek legal counsel before implementing a criminal record screening policy.
 See EEOC's Enforcement Guidance on the Consideration of Arrest and Conviction Records in Employment Decisions Under Title VII; Questions and Answers About the EEOC's Enforcement Guidance on the Consideration of Arrest and Conviction Records; EEOC's Response to Letter from State Attorneys General on Use of Criminal Background Checks in Employment.

 During the hiring process, employers may also choose to conduct credit history checks depending upon the jurisdiction.
 Some states do not allow employers to base employment-related decisions on credit reports.
 Others states do allow employers to consider credit reports but set certain parameters.
 Ultimately, several states regulate the use of credit-related information for employment purposes.
-See Credit Checks Limitations by State.
+See Credit Check Limitations by State.
 Since this has been an area of heightened activity in recent years, multistate employers should be careful to monitor state law developments to ensure that their consideration of an applicant's credit history does not violate state law.
 Violations of these laws may expose employers to large class action lawsuits.

 The EEOC also continues to actively investigate the use of credit reports by some employers, which may heighten the risks for employers that seek this information from applicants.
 However, in April 2014, an appellate court dismissed an EEOC suit against an employer that sought credit history information for applicants in certain positions.
 Notably, the court admonished the EEOC for suing a company based on the same type of background check that the agency itself uses.
 See EEOC v.
 Kaplan Higher Educ.
 Corp., +748 F.3d 749 (6th Cir.
 2014).